An elementary proof of Bridy's theorem: The vector space of possible states

 where the last equality follows from Proposition~\ref{Cartier}.
 Since the initial and final rational series in Equation~\eqref{emulation} have the same denominator $Q$, every sequence in the $q$-kernel of $a(n)_{n \geq 0}$, and hence every state in the automaton, is the diagonal of a rational function with denominator $Q$.
 Therefore we can represent each state simply by its numerator, and the map $S \mapsto \Lambda_{r, r}\!\paren{S Q^{q - 1}}$ on $\field[x, y]$ emulates the Cartier operator $\Lambda_r$ on $\field\doublebracket{x}$.
 Moreover, the common denominator $Q$ is the denominator of the rational expression corresponding to $a(n)_{n \geq 0}$ itself, which is $P(x y, y) / y$ by Theorem~\ref{Furstenberg}.
 This is the approach taken elsewhere~\cite{Denef--Lipshitz, Adamczewski--Bell diagonalization, Rowland--Yassawi}.

 However, in this article we shear the bivariate series~\eqref{equation: Furstenberg} by replacing $x$ with $x y^{-1}$, obtaining

 instead.
-The diagonal of~\eqref{equation: Furstenberg} is the $y^0$ row of~\eqref{equation: simple Furstenberg}.
+The diagonal of~\eqref{equation: Furstenberg} is the $y^0$ row of~\eqref{equation: simple Furstenberg}; that is, for each $n \geq 0$, the coefficient of $x^n y^n$ in~\eqref{equation: Furstenberg} is the coefficient of $x^n y^0$ in~\eqref{equation: simple Furstenberg}.
 The latter is significantly more convenient notationally for obtaining the desired bound.
 Let $Q \colonequal P / y$ be the denominator.
 Note that $Q$ is a polynomial in $x$, but it may be a Laurent polynomial in $y$ and not a polynomial.
-This will not cause us trouble, but we mention that, to expand~\eqref{equation: simple Furstenberg} as a series and get the intended row sequence, we should expand using the constant term of the denominator $Q$ (since it is the same as the constant term of $P(x y, y) / y$) and not a monomial involving $y^{-1}$ if present.
+This will not cause us trouble, but we mention that, to expand~\eqref{equation: simple Furstenberg} as a series and get the intended sequence of coefficients of $x^n y^0$, we should expand using the constant term of the denominator $Q$ (since it is the same as the constant term of $P(x y, y) / y$) and not a monomial involving $y^{-1}$ if present.
 The series expansion of~\eqref{equation: simple Furstenberg} is a power series in $x$ but may have terms involving $y^n$ with negative $n$.

 In this formulation, the diagonal operator is replaced by the \emph{center row operator} $\mathcal{C}$, defined by

 Equation~\eqref{emulation} becomes